-As the national archive for England, Wales and the United Kingdom, The National Archives houses records from across the UK central government and, in smaller numbers, from the central courts.
+As the national archive for England, Wales and the United Kingdom, The National Archives holds records from across the UK central government and, in smaller numbers, from the central courts.

-Selection of public records takes place in two stages.
-The first, when the records have passed out of active use, usually takes place five years after a record has been created.
-At this point, records which are obviously worthless are destroyed, and those which have been identified as valuable for future administrative need, or future research are kept for further review at a later date.
-This process, known as second review takes place when the record is 15 to 25 years old.
-The lapse of time gives perspective to the judgment of which of these records are worthy of permanent preservation.
+Traditionally, the selection of paper public records takes place in two stages.
+The first, when the records have passed out of active use around five years after a record was created.
+At this point, records with no value are destroyed, and those identified with potential administrative, research or historical value in the future are kept for further review.
+The second review takes place closer to the 20 year deadline.
+The lapse of time gives perspective when judging which records are worthy of permanent preservation.

-The Public Records Act also provides for the deposit of records in places other than The National Archives, at the discretion of the Secretary of State for Culture, Media and Sport.
-Examples of such records include records of certain courts, and semi-independent local bodies which are of local interest, films and sound recordings, and certain records of the national museums and galleries.
+The PRA also gives the Secretary of State power to approve the deposit of records in places other than The National Archives.
+Examples of records deposited locally include the records of certain courts, records of local interest (such as NHS bodies and prisons), and particular records of national museums and galleries.

 Access to public records

 Until January 2005, access to public records was governed by the Public Records Act 1958, and the Public Records Act 1967.
-The Freedom Of Information (FOI) Act came fully into force in January 2005 and replaced those parts of the Public Records Act which related to access to records.
+The Freedom Of Information (FOI) Act came fully into force in January 2005 and replaced those parts of the PRA which related to access to records.

 When are records made available to the public?

 Since the FOI Act came fully into force, members of the public can ask to see information held by public authorities as soon as it has been created.
-The Act gives people two new rights of access:
+The FOI Act gave people two new rights of access: